swarendt/NaturalLanguageProcessing/README.md

 ### Week 7 - Create and publish Shiny App - May 30 2016

+Ah, the final week.

+Shiny app is up and published, need to put together the presentation.
+How do you cram the results of 7 weeks of work (including a 8 week course as reference material) into 5 slides.

+I am thinking:

+1) A little background
+2) Processing and cleaning the data
+3) SQL "Smoothing"
+4) Algorithm
+5) Something else

 ### Week 6 - Create and publish Shiny App - May 23 2016